 |Tressa Boulden Dressage|

 Beginning at the age of 5, horses became a passion and an integral part of my life.
-Over the past 40 plus years, I have been exposed to many disciplines, and approaches to training the horse which developed my own philosophy and my desire for knowledge in the art of classical horsemanship/classical
+Over the last 40 plus years, I have been exposed to many disciplines, and approaches to training horses.
+My philosophy and my desire for knowledge in the art of Classical Horsemanship/Classical

-I held annual clinics with Melissa here at my farm and maintained a close relationship with her speaking to her weekly sometimes daily, until her death in February 14, 2018.
+Through my many years with Melissa I held annual clinics here at my farm a few times a year, keeping Melissa coming back to Sonoma County for over 20 years.
+I maintained a close relationship with Melissa speaking to her weekly sometimes daily, until her death on February 14, 2018.

-Since Melissa's passing I have taken upon my self to continue to bring awareness to the principles of classical horsemanship by bringing like minds together and creating a platform to educate my community.
-I am inviting friends of Melissa's from the same school of thought to hold riding seminars and educational lectures here at my farm.
-Caring about the horses well being is the focal point of my mission, and holding onto traditional training methods that have held true to the test of time.
+Since Melissa's passing, I have taken it upon my self to continue to bring awareness to these principles of classical horsemanship, bringing like minds together and creating a platform to educate those who wish to learn.
+Caring about the horse's well being is the focal point of my mission, and holding onto traditional training methods that have held true to the test of time, is my inspiration.

-As dressage is an art that is constantly seeking perfection, I will always be a student first and foremost.
-I enjoy the study of classical riding and desire to carry on and share the tradition of classical horsemanship with my students.
+Since Classical Horsemanship is an art that is constantly seeking perfection, I will always be a student first and foremost.
+I enjoy the study of classical riding and desire to carry on and share this tradition with my students.